amankum2004/DL-hackathon-veinscope/README.md

 It was an intense 36-hour journey packed with learning, debugging, and innovation.
 While I hoped for an even better outcome, the experience was incredibly rewarding and insightful.

-Huge thanks to my amazing teammates — Md Farhan, Gaurav Kushwaha, ROHIT Sailpar, Aman Kumar, and Pranav Raj.
+Huge thanks to my amazing teammates — Md Farhan, Gaurav Kushwaha, Rohit Sailpar, Niwesh Sah, and Pranav Raj.
 It was pleasure working with all of you, and I look forward to many more collaboration in the future.

 A special shoutout to Prof. Aditya Nigam and Prof. Arnav Bhavsar for organizing such a fantastic opportunity!